 Additionally, ever since the Gushihan period, Tibetan local government asked Nyingmapa sect to send monks performing for divination to defuse disaster whenever they encountered war, plagues….; Thereby raising the focus of Ningmapa in society.

 Nowadays, there are Nyingmapa monasteries being built in India, Belgium, Greece, France, and United States of America, all of which continue to publish related teachings

 There are 753 Ningmapa monasteries in the entire Tibetan region of China till 2016.
-In terms of quantity, it is second large only to the Gelug sect monsteries, and far exceeds other sect temples.
-It ranks second among many denominations in Tibetan Buddhism.
+In terms of quantity, it is second large only to the Gelug pa’s monsteries, and far exceeds other sects, and ranks second among many denominations in Tibetan Buddhism.